Beryl-Jingxin/PyExoCross/docs/source/crosssections.md

 `Wavenumber(wn)/wavelength(wl)`: Choose `wn` or `wl`.

+If  `PredissocXsec(Y/N)` is yes, predissociation lifetimes will be used/calculated when calculating cross sections with Voigt profile.

+If  `Cutoff(Y/N)` is yes, you can provide cutoff here.

 If you want a figure of corss sections, please set `Y` for `PlotCrossSection(Y/N)`.

 And if you want set the lower limit of y-axis for plotting, please write after `Y-axisLimitXsec`, otherwise, the default lower limit y-axis is 1e-30.